emmmmmmm/Granulator/README.md

 A simple granular synthesiser built in C#.

 ### Summary.
-Granulator is an experimental looking into granular sound synthesis in 3d space.
-It will spawn grains around it's current position, and optionally update the grain's position over their lifetime.
+Granulator is an experiment looking into granular sound synthesis in 3d space.
+It will spawn grains around it's current position, and can optionally update the grain's position over their lifetime.
 A custom spatialization plugin allows to set distance- and side attenuation curves, and calculates doppler effect pitch changes. -> Grains can have directionality!

 Not using individual positions per grain would of course allow to create a much more efficient implementation by directly manipulating a single sample buffer, but having "3d grains" is worth the overhead for now.